lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 #### SageMaker Autopilot & Jumpstart
 - Create classification and regression models quickly and easily
+- Use the AutoML estimator from SageMaker Python SDK to invoke Autopilot to find the best ML pipeline to train a model on a dataset
 - Autopilot generated models can be configured to return probabilities of each inference
+- Currently Autopilot supports only tabular datasets in CSV format
 - Learn about SageMaker features and capabilities through curated 1-click solutions
 - Run example notebooks, and pretrained models that you can deploy.